 Today I'm sharing 10 of the best apps (all free and available on the iTunes store) that are designed to help you be more productive and get more organised.
-Choosing an app that will work best for you really comes down to experimenting.
-But you never know, one of these could be a total game changer in terms of how you approach your daily tasks!
+Choosing an app that will work best for you, your particular needs and situation really comes down to experimenting.
+But you never know, one of these apps could be a total game changer in terms of how you approach your daily tasks!
 Let's take an app tour, shall we?

 1. Google Calendar

-You can also share calendars with family members, which helps everyone know what's going on from day to day.
+You can also share calendars with family members, which helps everyone know what's happening each day.
 Google Calendar allows you to add to-do's, appointments and set reminders around your daily tasks.
 It's a great way to plan your week or month ahead, especially if you're more of a visual person.

 It's easy to set and and manage recurring tasks with this nifty app.
 Like Google Calendar, you can add reminders and due dates, share lists and assign to-do's.
 One feature I particularly like is that you can sync your phone with your partner, and have a running shopping list which you can easily add to and be alerted when someone adds something.
 You can also create lists related to things such as planning holidays.

 You know when you're browsing the web, and find a really great article, but just don't have time to read it then and there?
 What do you tend to do?
 For me, I would copy the web address and paste it in my notes...then forget about it.
 With Evernote, you can easily collect information from the web, including articles, notes and photos.

 Another great app for productivity, Todoist has a clear and simple design.
-You can list your tasks with coloured bars on the side so you can categorize the different tasks into 'projects' i.e. work, family, personal.
+You can list your tasks with coloured bars on the side so you can categorize them into 'projects' i.e. work, family, personal.
 It also allows you to prioritize tasks in terms of importance.
-I like this approach for getting through the Top 3 Tasks for the day, which I talked about here when planning your week.
+I like this approach for getting through my Top 3 Tasks for the day, which I talked about here when planning your week.

-For someone who takes a lot of photos, both for work and in my personal life (and who doesn't if they have kids?!), Dropbox has been a recent game-changer for me.
-All you need to do is drop your files into this Cloud-based app and you can then access them anywhere!
+For someone who takes a lot of photos, both for work and in my personal life (and who doesn't if they have kids?!), Dropbox has been a recent game-changer!
+All you need to do is drop your files into this Cloud-based app and you can then access them anywhere.
 This saves you the chore of manually transferring photos and documents across devices.
 It also allows you to share files with someone by sending a link, even if they do not use Dropbox (a great way to share photo with grandparents!), and access important files at any time, even when you're not near your desktop computer.

 Timely is an app I'm keen to try out, as it's a way to schedule and keep track of how much time you spend on different projects and tasks - could be an eye-opener!
 This app integrates with your iPhone calendar, so if you've blocked out different times of your day to work on various projects, you then open up and start the time tracker and then get to work.

 If you tend to be forgetful, then 24me could be the app for you.
 This handy program auto-generates daily tasks and reminders so you never forget an important task or miss an event.
 Like other apps, 24me combines your calendar, to-do lists and notes in the one place.
 It can even sync with other apps like Facebook to send messages to your friends on their birthday!
 It has a simple-to-use design and colours.
 (Read more about it here).

 LastPass is another free app that stores all your passwords in one place.
 I'm a shocker for tending to use the same password for different websites, only because if I use a different one I never remember it!
 It really is best practise to create different passwords for each site you use to prevent being hacked, and with LastPass the only one you'll need to remember is the master password to access the device itself.
-This app can store online form information, like your name and address, to save time on new sites, and uses TouchID to help you sign in.
+This app can store online form information, like your name and address, to save time on new sites.
+It also uses TouchID to help you sign in.